DatasiteLabs/ds-labs-local-setup/README.md

       ![Script Editor Permissions Screen](./image/script-editor-permissions.jpg)

     1. Select the checkbox to the left of the app.
+    1. Repeat the process for 'Terminal' for Automation

     1. Quit the System Preferences application (`command + q`)

 1. Configure a data home directory.
 Co-locating things makes relative path-ing easier.